RiV-chain/vyatta-mesh/README.md

 Start by creating the default configuration on the interface (replacing `tunX` with your chosen TUN adapter):
 ```
 configure
-set interfaces yggdrasil tunX
+set interfaces mesh tunX
-set interfaces yggdrasil tunX description yggdrasil
+set interfaces mesh tunX description mesh
 commit
 ```
 This automatically generates a new private key and then populates the IPv6 address, public key and private key into the config.

 ### Configuration

-Configuration changes should be made to `/config/yggdrasil.tunX.conf` by hand.
-To make effective, restart yggdrasil (replacing `tunX` with your chosen TUN adapter):
+Configuration changes should be made to `/config/mesh.tunX.conf` by hand.
+To make effective, restart mesh (replacing `tunX` with your chosen TUN adapter):
 ```
-restart yggdrasil tunX
+restart mesh tunX
 ```

 ### Masquerade

-If you want to allow other IPv6 hosts on your network to communicate through yggdrasil, you can configure an IPv6 masquerade rule.
-All traffic sent from other hosts on the network through the yggdrasil interface will be NAT'd.
+If you want to allow other IPv6 hosts on your network to communicate through mesh, you can configure an IPv6 masquerade rule.
+All traffic sent from other hosts on the network through the mesh interface will be NAT'd.

 For example:
 ```
 configure
-set interfaces yggdrasil tun0 masquerade from xxxx:xxxx:xxxx::/48
+set interfaces mesh tun0 masquerade from xxxx:xxxx:xxxx::/48
 commit
 ```
 If you have multiple IPv6 subnets, then they can be configured individually by setting multiple `masquerade from` source ranges.
 Both private/ULA and public IPv6 subnets are acceptable.